 Maximum Contract Term: January 1, 2020 through December 31, 2026.

 The effective date of this Contract is the first day of the Maximum Contract Term as specified on the final statement of award.
-The initial term of this agreement is 12 weeks for the completion of the Proof of Concept.
 At the end of the initial term, one Contract will be extended for the balance of the Maximum Contract Period.

 6.11.2 Contract Services Transition.
 Upon termination of this Contract for whatever reason (expiration, termination, or transfer), the Contractor will:

-(a) Assist PEBA to ensure an orderly transfer of responsibility and continuity of those services required under the terms of the Contract to an organization designated by PEBA, if requested in writing;
+(a) Assist PEBA, at PEBA’s expense, to provide for an orderly transfer of responsibility and continuity of those services required under the terms of the Contract to an organization designated by PEBA, if requested in writing;

 (b) Advise PEBA of the extent to which performance has been completed through the date of expiration or termination and deliver to PEBA whatever Work Product and deliverables then exist;

-(c) Promptly refund any fees and expenses paid in advance to Contractor;
+(c) Promptly refund, on a pro rata basis, any fees and expenses paid in advance to Contractor;

-(d) Continue to provide access to all Software, Licenses, and the BAS System until notified by PEBA the access is no longer needed; and
+(d) For so long as PEBA continues to make payments, continue to provide access to all Software, Licenses, and the BAS System until notified by PEBA the access is no longer needed; and

 (e) Coordinate with PEBA to return property belonging to PEBA, including, without limitation any information that is confidential to PEBA.